datrip/wolt-qa-project/manual_tests/test_cases/3.1_User_Registration_and_Login/TC-UR-002_Invalid_Email_Format.md

 **Comments**:

-- Attempted several common invalid email formats and the sytem correctly displayed the error message for all of them.
+- Attempted several common invalid email formats and the system correctly displayed the error message for all of them.